enterpriseDomain/ClassMaker/README.md

 ClassSupplier is an Eclipse plug-in allowing to make code programmatically.

-It generates, builds & exports, installs in runtime and loads the entire plug-in with the Java classes that conform the model provided and are reflectively accessible through the modeled API.
+It actually generates, builds & exports, installs in runtime and loads the entire plug-in with the Java classes that conform a model provided and are reflectively accessible through the modeled API.

 Example: